 - ♦ Sales Tax Issues

 - ♦ Inappropriate use of funding source

 - ♦ Other infractions deemed as minor by the Procurement Services Department

 Written warning or two week suspension of PCard (depends on the nature of the infraction*).
-PCard may stay suspended until issue is resolved and documentation of inappropriate purchases is received by Purchasing Department.
+PCard may stay suspended until issue is resolved and documentation of inappropriate purchases is received by Procurement Services Department.

 Two weeks or one month suspension of PCard (Depends on the nature of the infraction*).
 Coordinator/Cardholder must justify in writing, as well as provide a list of actions taken to prevent future infractions from occurring, if requested by the Procurement Services Department.
 PCard remains suspended until error is corrected and justification is approved the Procurement Services Department.

 PCard revoked.
 Cardholder blocked from new card for minimum of one to four months (Depends on the nature of the infraction*).